avierstr/amplicon_sorter/README.md

 ### Release notes:

+2025/05/24:

+- Temporary files were written in the input folder.
+Changed this to the output folder when users use the `-o, --outputfolder` option.
+This fixes an issue when users do not have write permission to the input folder.

 2025/03/15:

 - Fixed bug that when the option `-aln --alignment` was used, when a group contained subgroups, it was only saving the alignment of the last subgroup. (noticed by Beilin)